 - 1 Turn off the headlights and the audio system while the "ENGINE START STOP" switch or the engine is turned off. - 1 Turn off any unnecessary electrical components when the vehicle is running at a low speed for an extended period, such as in heavy traffic, etc.

-$\ensuremath{\mathrm{n}}$ When the battery is removed or discharged n Avoiding battery fires or explosions
+n When the battery is removed or discharged

 The following systems must be initialized.